-STEP 6.
+3.2.5.
+STEP 5.
 Connect Cables

-Attach one end of an RJ11 cable into the socket on the side of the DEC unit and the other end into the DEC socket located on the R.A. unit.
-Using another RJ11 cable, connect the hand controller and the HBX socket located on the R.A. unit.
-Plug the 12V DC power supply into the Power socket on the R.A. unit.
+Attach one end of an RJ11 cable into the socket on the side of the DEC unit and the other end into the DEC socket located on the main control unit.
+Using another RJ11 cable, connect the hand controller and the HBX socket located on the main control unit.
+Plug the 12V DC power supply into the Power socket on the main control unit.
 The red LED will illuminate when the power switch is turned on.

-STEP 7.
+3.2.6.
+STEP 6.
 Setup Hand Controller

-The iEQ30 is equipped with a GPS receiver, which will receive the time, longitude and latitude information from satellites after the link is established.
-A clear sky outside is needed for the GPS to establish its link with the satellites.
+The iEQ45 is equipped with a GPS receiver, which will receive the time, longitude and latitude information from satellites after the link is established.
+A clear sky outside is needed for the GPS to establish its link with the satellites and change the display form GPS ON to GPS OK.
+Remove the OTA if it takes longer than expected to be connected to satellites.